 Visit us!
 We love visitors at ALNC!
 Our trails are free and open to the public from dawn until dusk.
-Our Climate Science Education Center, Nature Nook place space, gift shop, lobby and restrooms are open to the public during all open hours at no cost.
+Our Nature Nook play spaces, gift shop, lobby and restrooms are open to the public during all open hours at no cost.

 Check out our Visit Us page to discover all of the cool things to do as you plan your next visit!